 Boom Island Park

-The name is a bit of a misnomer nowadays.
+You may have noticed on a map that Boom Island Park’s name is a bit of a misnomer.
 The park used to be an island; now, it’s been reconnected to the East Bank, accessible via the riverside trails.
-If you want to have fun on the water, Boom Island Park offers boat launching spots and canoe rentals.

 Chain of Lakes Regional Park

 Left to develop on their own during the 19th century, this series of lakes—including Bde Maka Ska (Lake Calhoun), Lake Harriet, Cedar Lake, Brownie Lake, and Lake of the Isles—all started to merge into one another.
-It created a landscape resembling a necklace, hence the name, Chain of Lakes.
+It created a landscape resembling a necklace, hence the name Chain of Lakes.

 Lake Harriet Park

 Part of the Chain of Lakes Regional Park, Lake Harriet Park has garnered a reputation as being the lake in Minneapolis to get your sailboat out and enjoy the skyline from the water.
-Plenty of sailing schools also dot the lake; if you want to learn more about this fascinating water sport, this is your chance!
+Plenty of sailing schools dot the lake; if you want to learn more about this fascinating water sport, this is your chance!

 If you want to get out on the water but don’t have a boat, you can rent kayaks, canoes, and paddle boards from the beaches along the shore of Lake Harriet.